microsoft/PartnerResources/LearningPlanResources/Business Applications/Customer Engagement/Marketing.md

 * '$' to indicate paid content
 * '3rd Party' to indicate 3rd party content (not created by Microsoft)

-NAVIGATION TIP: To open each resource below, right-click on the URL and select open in new tab

 ## Fundamentals